Travel the Hidden Trails of Scotland

 Wilderness Scotland wants to give clients everything they want while in a tiny place in a tiny country.
 It exposes clients to places they would have never known about and then they want to explore more new places.

 Each experience varies; some are based in one location with day trips to the surrounding areas, while others create a natural journey through the land as you travel.
 The company is expected to host about 160 departures next year.
-They specialize in small groups of about 8 clients, so that they are non-intrusive going into the wilderness.
+They specialize in small groups of about eight clients so that they are non-intrusive going into the wilderness.

 There are no subcontractors in your trip; when you go, you are with Wilderness Scotland’s guides and vehicles.